waal70/home-infra/README.md

 ## Pre-requisites:
 * Ansible control node with ansible-core available
-* All controlled nodes assume a standard Debian installation that was configured using ps.cfg from ./debian-preseed
+* All controlled nodes assume a standard Debian installation that was configured using preseed.cfg from ./debian-preseed
+* Most notably, a public-private keypair for user "ansible"
 * Private git repository containing sensitive information (ssh-keys) named 'home' as a peer of 'home-infra'

 ## Sensitive info: